Shift3/standards-and-practices/.github/ISSUE_TEMPLATE/epic-issue-template.md

 ---
-name: Epic Issue Template
+name: ⚡️ Epic Issue Template
 about: Issue template used for Epics
-title: ''
+title: '[epic]: '
 labels: Epic
 assignees: ''